 When it comes to spousal maintenance and child support, there are specific guidelines that are applicable to most parties.
 For spousal maintenance, when the couple collectively earns less than $500,000 per year, the court will take 33% of the paying spouse’s income, subtract 25% of the receiving spouse’s income, and the resulting amount is the spousal maintenance award.
 For child support, both parents contribute to the child support obligation.
 The court will combine the parents’ income and look at the child support table to determine the monthly obligation.
 Then it will assign a portion of that obligation to each parent based on income, number of nights with the child, and other relevant factors.

 Do you need assistance with your divorce?
 An Oak Park divorce attorney can help.
-Contact the Arami Law Office to speak with an advocate at our firm about your case.
+Contact Arami Law, Inc. to speak with an advocate at our firm about your case.

 To request a consultation, please fill out all fields, and we will follow up with you